redemptamanzi/MTandML/README.md

 # MTandML

-MT: Metamorphich Tesing
+MT: Metamorphic Testing

 ML: Machine Learning

-## 1. Application of Metamorphi Testing in Machine Learning
+## 1. Application of Metamorphic Testing in Machine Learning

-In the repository, we test the behaviors of different ML algorithms give some transformation on the inputs
+In the repository, we test the behaviors of different ML algorithms and give some transformations on the inputs.